 Ingredients

-- 4 tablespoon Butter unsalted, melted, plus more for cooking
+• 4 tbsp Butter, unsalted, melted, plus more for cooking

 Instructions

-- Cook the pancakes.
+• Cook the pancakes.
 Heat the griddle or nonstick pan over medium heat.
 Then, melt a small pad of butter on top of the griddle.
-Ladle the batter onto the griddle, using approximately ½ cup for each pancake.
-Cook the pancakes until the edges are set and tiny bubbles begin to form and pop on top of the surface.
-Flip and cook until the other side is golden brown.
-Make sure to wipe the griddle clean with a paper towel in between batches.
+Ladle the batter onto the griddle, using approximately 1/2 cup for each pancake.